Brussels Sprout Caesar Salad

 • Caesar dressing: This Caesar dressing is a combination of olive oil, fresh lemon juice, tahini, mustard, garlic, capers, salt and pepper.
 It’s a more pantry-friendly version that’s vegan too.

-How To Make A Brussels Sprout Caesar Salad
+How To Make This Brussels Sprout Caesar Salad

-2. Make the dressing.
-Whisk together the lemon juice, tahini, mustard, garlic, capers, salt, pepper and olive oil in a small bowl until fully combined.
+3. To make the dressing, whisk together the lemon juice, tahini, mustard, garlic, capers, salt, pepper and olive oil in a small bowl until fully combined.
 You can do this prep while the croutons are in the oven.

-3. Assemble the salad.
-In a big bowl, stir together the shaved brussels sprouts, parsley, scallions, parmesan cheese and croutons.
+4. Assemble the salad in a big bowl.
+Stir together the shaved brussels sprouts, parsley, scallions, parmesan cheese and croutons.
 Drizzle in the dressing and toss to combine.
 Divide the salad into bowls or keep it on a single serving plate and top with Parmesan before serving.

 Serving